This episode of Communio Sanctorum is titled, “Breaking Up Is Hard to Do.”

-While there had been potential doctrinal rifts before, the East & West had always been able to reach a consensus.
+While there had been potential doctrinal rifts before, the East and West had always been able to reach a consensus.
 That historic consensus became increasingly distant as this debate, known as the Filioque Controversy, raged.
 Filioque is Latin for “and the Son.”

-In 867 the bishop of Constantinople, Photius, formally denounced the added phrase.
-5 years later, Pope Adrian II offered to drop the phrase “and the Son” from the Nicene Creed.
+In 867 Photius, bishop of Constantinople formally denounced the added phrase.
+Five years later, Pope Adrian II offered to drop the phrase “and the Son” from the Nicene Creed.
 Rome would drop the Filioque clause if the Eastern church accepted the Pope’s supremacy over the Church.
 Photius declined. >> Tap 1.

 Get ready for Tap 2 …

 The new bishop of Constantinople, Michael Cerularius, refused to recognize Bruno as Pope.
 He closed every church in Constantinople loyal to Rome.
-Bruno then sent envoys to Constantinople to negotiate some kind of peace.
+Bruno then sent envoys to Constantinople to negotiate peace.
 His chief envoy was his friend Humbert.
-Before leaving Rome, Humbert wrote a bold official notice in the Pope’s name.
+Before leaving Rome, Humbert wrote a bold notice in the Pope’s name.
 This official church notice is called a bull.
 We get our word “bulletin” from it.
 A Bull was an authoritative announcement of intention to follow a particular course.
 It’s based in the authority of the person who writes it or whose name it bears.

 For the record, the Roman church had allowed priests to marry for several centuries, the Eastern church did not refuse to recognize Roman baptism, and they absolutely did NOT DELETE the phrase” and the son” from the Creed – The Western Church had added it!

-Humbert threw the bull on the Communion table, turned his back on the priest, and walked out, knocking the dust from his sandals & yelling “Let God judge!”
+Humbert threw the bull on the Communion table, turned his back on the priest, and walked out, knocking the dust from his sandals and yelling “Let God judge!”
 A deacon picked up the bull and chased after Humbert, begging him to take it back.
 Humbert refused.

 The Papal Bull was viewed by the Eastern Church as the proverbial gauntlet, thrown at their feet by the Pope.
-The options seemed clear; either submit to the Pope’s undisputed authority over the Church, or be considered by Rome to be a breakaway church.
+The options seemed clear; either submit to the Pope’s undisputed authority over the Church, or be considered by Rome a breakaway church.

-The third & decisive tap that sundered East from West was the Crusades, specifically, the 4th.
+The third and decisive tap that sundered East from West was the Crusades, specifically, the 4th.
 I need to make clear we’re only dipping a toe into the subject of the Crusades for now.
 They’re a major part of Church History we’ll spend a lot more time on in future episodes.
-For now, we’re only looking at how the Crusades served to split the Western & Eastern Churches.
+For now, we’re only looking at how the Crusades served to split the Western and Eastern Churches.

 Now, back to our look at the 3rd tap that severed West from East . . .

-From AD 638, Muslims controlled Jerusalem & the routes that led there.
+From AD 638, Muslims controlled Jerusalem and the routes leading there.
 They required pilgrims to pay special fees.
 So in 1095 in France, Pope Urban II responded by preaching one of history’s most influential sermons.
-We’ll go into the details of that sermon later.
-For now, just know that he said, “Your Eastern brothers have asked for your help!
+We’ll go into the details later.
+For now, just know he said, “Your Eastern brothers have asked for your help!
 Turks and Arabs have conquered their territories.
 I or, rather, the Lord begs you … destroy that vile race from your brothers’ lands!”

-The response astounded both the Pope & Europe’s nobility.
-The crowd of commoners began to chant, “God wills it!”
+The response astounded both the Pope and Europe’s nobility.
+The crowd of commoners began to chant, “Deus vult = God wills it!”
 There was an immediate response of hundreds to go in relief of their imperiled brothers.
-As the days passed, the fervor spread and soon, Lords & serfs banded together to set off on the Great Pilgrimage to liberate Jerusalem from the infidels.
-They sewed crosses onto their tunics & painted them on their shields.
-The nobles forged new swords & spears while the commoners grabbed whatever might make for a weapon & set off.
+As the days passed, the fervor spread and soon, nobles and serfs set off on the Great Pilgrimage to liberate Jerusalem from the infidels.
+They sewed crosses onto their tunics and painted them on their shields.
+Nobles forged new swords and spears while commoners grabbed whatever might make for a weapon and set off.
 They agreed to gather in Constantinople.
-The First Crusade was off & running.
+The First Crusade was off and running.

 On July 15, 1099, Jerusalem fell to the Crusaders.
 Near the Temple Mount, the blood flowed ankle-deep.
 Newborns were thrown against walls.
 Crusaders torched a synagogue and burned the Jews inside alive.
 To this day, this wholesale slaughter affects how Jews and Muslims perceive the Church.

 The bottom line of the 4th Crusade is that it was more than anything, a commercial venture.
 The merchants of the powerful city-state of Venice agreed to supply the Crusaders with ships at the cost of 84,000 silver coins.
-They were then to sail to Egypt & destroy a key Muslim base that would open up trade.
+They were then to sail to Egypt and destroy a key Muslim base that would open up trade.
 In the summer of 1202, the Crusaders arrived in Venice expecting to sail to Egypt.
 But there was a problem: Only one-third of the expected number of Crusaders showed up, and they came up with only 50,000 silver coins.

 On Good Friday, 1204, with red crosses on their tunics, the Crusaders sacked Constantinople.
-For 3 days, they raped & killed fellow believers.
-The city’s statues were hacked to pieces & melted down.
+For 3 days, they raped and killed fellow believers.
+The city’s statues were hacked to pieces and melted down.
 The Hagia Sophia was stripped of its treasures.
 A harlot performed sensual dances on the Lord’s Table, singing vile drinking songs.
 One writer lamented that the Muslims were more merciful than those who bore a cross on their garments.

 Pope Innocent III tried to prevent the fall of Constantinople, but no one had listened.
 Afterward, he attempted to reunite the churches, but it was too late.
 After the 4th Crusade, the Church was shattered into 2 communions.
-Today we know them as the Roman Catholic & Eastern Orthodox churches.
+Today we know them as the Roman Catholic and Eastern Orthodox churches.